 Anyone determined to be responsible for threats of (or actual) violence or other conduct that is in violation of these guidelines will be subject to prompt disciplinary action up to and including termination of employment.
+The Park District may take other action including notifying the police or other law enforcement personnel and prosecuting violators of this policy to the maximum extent of the law.

-Bourbonnais Township Park District encourages employees to bring their disputes or differences with other employees to the attention of their supervisors or the Superintendent of Finance and Personnel before the situation escalates into potential violence.
+Bourbonnais Township Park District encourages employees to bring their disputes or differences with other employees to the attention of their supervisors or the Director of Finance and Personnel before the situation escalates into potential violence.
 Bourbonnais Township Park District is eager to assist in the resolution of employee disputes, and will not discipline employees for raising such concerns.